 On top of that, you'll also see a potentially big performance boost, along with a twice-as-bright screen.
 Both of those upgrades could go a long way towards making the Apple Watch a much more helpful and effective ally in your day-to-day life.

 However, if you don't want a fitness tracker on your wrist (or another one, perhaps), or you're someone who doesn't spend a lot of time actually using the Watch, these upgrades may not seem essential.
-They're all beneficial enhancements, but the free watchOS 3 update might bring even more useful perks than you'll get for a few hundred more quid.
+They're all beneficial enhancements, but the free watchOS 3 update might bring even more useful perks than you'll get for a few thousand more rupees.